Abstract bivariant Cuntz semigroups: Abstract bivariant Cuntz semigroups

 Let $T$ be a \CuSgp{}.
 We consider the functor $\freeVar\otimes T\colon\CatCu\to\CatCu$ given by tensoring with $T$.
 It follows from \autoref{prp:bivarCu:ihomAdjoint} that the functor $\ihom{T,\freeVar}$ is a right adjoint of $\freeVar\otimes T$.
 By definition, this shows that the monoidal category $\CatCu$ is closed, and we obtain the following result:

 \begin{thm} The category $\CatCu$ of abstract Cuntz semigroups is a closed, symmetric, mo\-noi\-dal category. \end{thm}

 Every closed symmetric monoidal category is enriched over itself, as noted in \autoref{pgr:prelim:closedCat}.
-Let us make this precise for the category $\CatCu$.
-(See \autoref{sec:genProp} for further details.)
 Given \CuSgp{s} $S$ and $T$, the \CuSgp{} $\ihom{S,T}$ plays the role of morphisms from $S$ to $T$.
 First, we show that \CuMor{s} $S\to T$ correspond to compact elements in $\ihom{S,T}$.